 Cup holders can harbor grime, spilled coffee, and dead hair and skin cells (yuck).
-Try using a cotton swab dipped in a little cleaning solution to reach those difficult areas.
+Try using a cotton swab dipped in a little cleaning solution to reach those difficult areas as well as other crevices.
 In some vehicles, the entire cup holder is removable for easier cleaning.

 Clean Interior Windows

 Spray a window cleaner solution on windows and wipe clean with a paper towel or microfiber cloth.
-You can also mix: one cup water, two tablespoons vinegar, and one cup rubbing alcohol for an effective homemade window cleaner.
-Here are our picks for the top 10 car window cleaners.
+You can also mix one cup of water, two tablespoons of vinegar, and one cup of rubbing alcohol for an effective homemade window cleaner.

 Remove Pet Hair